 Head on over to the main page to find out more about Lee Haggarty Photography .
 Be sure to check out the socials too on Facebook and Instagram

 I travel all over Scotland shooting weddings in a natural style.
-Contact me to see if your date is available.
+CONTACT me to see if your date is available and get the ball rolling.

 I love an engagement shoot!
 It’s a great way to meet up and for you guys to get a feel of how it will be on the day during the couple shoot etc. We were very lucky with the weather on the night and spent some time in the grounds of the Crichton before heading down the coast for a stroll around the shores at Glencaple.
 How blue were those skies!!!
 Just lovely!